Welcome back for another trail update!

 I know its starting to sound like a broken record, but here goes: the day started easy and then got hard.
 Very hard.
 A couple of ups and downs were had before the real climbing began at about 12mi in.
 Just before that, I took a nice long break by a stream, soaked my feet for a few minutes, and ate lunch.
 I knew I’d need the rest.

 I started the 3,500ft ascent at the worst possible time, when the sun was at its highest and hottest.
-It felt like it was a hundred degrees out there, but I’ll bet my bottom dollar it was in the high 80s (I later discovered that it had reached 90% with maximum humidity).
+It felt like it was a hundred degrees out there, but I’ll bet my bottom dollar it was in the high 80s (I later discovered that it had reached 90 with maximum humidity).
 The hill to Three Ridges was absolutely merciless – steep, rocky, and windy.
 There was no relief from either the sun’s rays nor the relentless incline.
-I was chugging along steadily, feet and trekking poles working in unison for purchase underfoot, and was leaning so far forward that I could practically lick the rocks below.
+I was chugging along steadily, feet and trekking poles working in unison for maximum purchase underfoot, and I was leaning so far forward that I could practically lick the rocks below.
 I was panting like a dog and sweat was pouring down my body uncontrollably.
 I stopped several times to replenish as much fluid as possible, but there was no keeping up.
-When I finally reached the top, it took all I had to keep from crumpling into a drenched pile of clothing.
+When I finally reached the top, it took all I had to keep from crumpling into a drenched pile of clothing and gear.

 I was hoping that the descent would be nicer, but it wasn’t.
 In fact, it was steeper and even more technical than the other side, which I didn’t think was possible.
 It actually took longer and was equally as taxing to get down as it was to get up.
 I was totally gassed.